Murder of Marion Parker: Arrest and confession

-While detained at the Umatilla County Jail in Pendleton, Oregon, Hickman confessed to helping participate in Parker's kidnapping, but implicated two men—brothers Oliver and Frank Cramer—as accomplices who carried out the murder.
-Hickman relayed an extensive story to a journalist from the East Oregonian, in which he claimed to have participated in a kidnapping-ransom plot with the Cramers.
-Hickman claimed to have spent time with Marion Parker, even having taken her to see Figures Don't Lie at the Rialto Theatre.
-He took responsibility for the telegrams and phone calls, but claimed that it was the Cramers who had actually carried out Parker's murder.
+While detained at the Umatilla County jail in Pendleton, Oregon, Hickman confessed to helping participate in Parker's kidnapping, but implicated two men—brothers Oliver and Frank Cramer—as accomplices who carried out the murder.
+Hickman relayed an extensive story to a journalist from the East Oregonian, in which he claimed to have participated in a kidnapping plot with the Cramers.
+Hickman claimed to have spent time with Parker, even having taken her to see Figures Don't Lie at the Rialto Theatre.
+He took responsibility for the telegrams and phone calls, but claimed that it was the Cramers who had actually carried out the murder.

 Police, however, determined this to be impossible, as the Cramer brothers had been incarcerated for several months on other charges.
-It was subsequently determined that Hickman knew the Cramer brothers through one of their girlfriends, with whom Hickman was acquainted; aware that both of the men had criminal histories, police surmised Hickman attempted to implicate them on this basis, but the authorities assured the public they were "satisfied" that neither of the Cramer men, nor their girlfriends, were aware of or involved in Parker's abduction or murder.
+It was subsequently determined that Hickman knew the brothers through one of their girlfriends, with whom he was acquainted; aware that both of the men had criminal histories, police surmised Hickman attempted to implicate them on this basis, but the authorities assured the public they were "satisfied" that neither of the Cramer men, nor their girlfriends, were aware of or involved in Parker's abduction or murder.
 Additionally, Hickman at first denied having committed the murder in his apartment in the Bellevue Arms, despite the discovery of blood evidence there.
 Captain Bright of the Pendleton Police Department commented: "Hickman said the Parker girl was not killed in the Bellevue Arms apartment house.
 We know that she was killed there.
 If his statement is wrong in that, it is discredited in other details."